Influenza vaccine: United States

-Dr Jenny Harries maintained winter 2021–2022 in the UK will be "uncertain" since flu and COVID-19 will be circulating together for the first time.
-She urged eligible people to get COVID-19 and flu vaccines.
-She maintains flu vaccination is important every year.
-People need to know that flu can be fatal as many people do not know this.

 Australia

 The Australian Government recommends seasonal flu vaccination for everyone over the age of six months.
 Australia uses inactivated vaccines.
 Until 2021, the egg-based vaccine has been the only one available (and continues to be the only free one), but from March 2021 a new cell-based vaccine is available for those who wish to pay for it, and it is expected that this one will become the standard by 2026.

 The standard flu vaccine is free for the following people: